marina601/discover-malta/README.md

                     'token': default_token_generator.make_token(user),
                 }
             )`
-- If they have already activated their account they can click on 'Login' button to login
+- If they have already activated their account they can click on the 'Login' button to log in.
 - If the email already exists in the database, the registration will fail
-- If the user has already registered, they can access login page by clicking on the link below
+- If the user has already registered, they can access the login page by clicking on the link below
-- If a logged in user tries to access the profile page, they will be redirected to their profile page and info toast message will appear, letting them know they have already registered.
+- If a logged-in user tries to access the profile page, they will be redirected to their profile page and an info toast message will appear, letting them know they have already registered.

 ##### back to [content](#table-of-content)

 ### Forgot Password Page

-- If the user has forggotten thier password they may click on the link which is located on the login page
+- If the user has forgotten their password they may click on the link which is located on the login page
 - A simple form will ask the user to enter their email address
 - A check is completed in the back end to identify the email address in the database
-- If the email address exists, an email is generated and send out to the email address entered
+- If the email address exists, an email is generated and sent out to the email address entered
 - A toast notification lets the user know the email with a link has been sent to their email address
 - If the email address does not exist in the database, the user is notified via toast notification.